pac-iitd/blog/_posts/2022-03-05-dark_universe2.md

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/dark2_1.png" />

-   The multiverse theory suggests there are more universes than the one we know
+   <br>The multiverse theory suggests there are more universes than the one we know

 </p>